Think women can't do pullups? Think again.

-Standing only 4 feet, 10 inches high, Posey said she was at a distinct disadvantage compared to the other midshipmen, said Posey, who now works in Manpower and Reserve Affairs.
+Standing only four 4 feet, ten 10 inches high, Posey said she was at a distinct disadvantage compared to the other midshipmen, said Posey, who now works in Manpower and Reserve Affairs.

-“As you can imagine, the obstacles are all very tall because no women train at MCRD San Diego, so there were no ramps; there were no steps,” said Posey, who now works in Manpower and Reserve Affairs said.
-“My PT instructor ... who was a MECEP [Marine Enlisted Commissioning Education Program], he was a sergeant, he basically said, ‘You need to figure it out.’”
+"As you can imagine, the obstacles are all very tall because no women train at MCRD San Diego, so there were no ramps; there were no steps," said Posey, who now works in Manpower and Reserve Affairs said.
+"My PT instructor ... who was a MECEP [Marine Enlisted Commissioning Education Program], he was a sergeant, he basically said, ‘You need to figure it out.’"

 Posey needed to build upper-body strength so she could hoist herself over the obstacles, but no matter how much exercise she did in the gym, she was still unable to do a single pullup, she said.
 Then, a gunnery sergeant who worked at the gym saw her struggling and gave her some advice that changed everything.